A linear model of separation for western boundary currents with bathymetry and stratification: Introduction

 \paragraph{Numerical experiments.} The framework used to perform simulations of the behaviour of the solution is the one presented above, with a twisted upper half-space, and a forcing that is periodic in time, oscillating and exponentially vanishing in $x_2$, and exponentially vanishing in $x_1$ and $x_3$.

 Our main goal was to recover a behaviour similar to the one described in the paper by Zhang and Vallis \cite{zhang_role_2007}, that is, to observe a creation of positive vorticity where the western boundary current separates from the coast because of the effect of bottom pressure torque (and the associated bottom vortex stretching).
 Note that the bottom pressure torque is strongly linked to the JEBAR term, see for instance \cite{mertz_interpretations_1992}.
 This should translate into a separation southward, as explained in \cite{zhang_role_2007}.
-In a forthcoming article, we will study numerically much more completely the different behaviours possibly described by the model, but we present here the key picture.

-Firstly, note that a solution can be plotted as a stream function due to remark \ref{rem:u0-geos-intro}, as the dominant term in the solution is geostrophic.
-The exact parameters used (small coefficients, slope, forcing) are not detailed here, but a subsequent paper will cover all of this in detail.
+This behaviour can be observed in Figure 12 of \cite{zhang_role_2007}, which we partly reproduce here in Figure \ref{fig:zhang} for the sake of clarity.
+The important feature is that the separation of the Western boundary current, indicated by the red arrows, occurs further south when we add the vertical velocity (48°N with no vertical velocity, against 32/35°N with vertical velocity).